rafaellvs/generic-store/README.md

 Api interface located at `helpers/api`.

+### Dev notes
+Images from `lorempixel` aren't working, so I used a placeholder instead.

+Main PRs (for store and cart pages) got way too bloated.
+Had to break those down.

 ### Tests
 Very few tests, for core components, `Product` and `CartProductList`.
 To execute the testing interface, run `yarn test`.